 Property, infrastructure, plant and equipment is the largest component of Council's worth and represents the value of all the land, buildings, roads, vehicles, equipment, etc. which has been built up by Council over many years.
-The decrease in this balance is attributable to the net result of the capital works program (\$25.68m of new assets), depreciation of assets (\$29.1m) and the net disposal of property, plant and equipment (\$1.7m).
+The increase in this balance is attributable to the net result of the capital works program (\$33.79 million of new assets), depreciation of assets (\$30 million) and the net disposal of property, plant and equipment (\$1.4 million).